ProjectSeve/Seve-DosAttack/README.md

-# Seve-DosAttack
+# SEVE DDOS ATTACK SCRIPT
 Can Down any Website!!
-USE ONLY FOR EDUCATIONAL PURPOSES
+USE ONLY FOR EDUCATIONAL PURPOSES!!

+Dont Try it To GOV websites!!